Training and Managing Memories

 Memories are the core of Lilt.
 You need them to create projects, train your custom MT engine and make translation requests.
-Memories have a unique identifier which you can look up by opening your memories page in the Lilt app in your browser.
-Or you can get all your memories with this simple API request:
+Each memory has a unique identifier which you can look up by opening your memories page in the Lilt app in your browser.
+Or you can retrieve all your memories with this simple API request:

 $ curl https://lilt.com/2/memories?key=MYAPIKEY